Surprise the family for breakfast when you learn how to make chocolate gravy!

 What is Chocolate Gravy?

-In particular, in the Ozark states, Chocolate Gravy is typically a household breakfast.
+In particular, in the Ozark states, this is typically a household breakfast recipe.

 That holds true for my husband, his grandma grew up in St. Joe, Arkansas in the middle of the Ozarks.

-Yes!
-This can be made with regular milk as a classic chocolate gravy recipe.
-That would be the traditional way of making it.
+We use regular milk for this recipe, which would be the traditional way of making it.